 NextMove Dance

-The influence of Dance by this time tied themes, and many different forms to a continuation of diverse performance styles.
+The influence of Dance at this time tied in many themes of different cultures, in a continued investigation of diverse performance styles.

 Hervé Koubi